XuChunqiao/Tensorflow-Fast-MPNCOV/README.md

 We implement our Fast MPN-COV (i.e., iSQRT-COV) meta-layer under ***Tensorflow2.0*** package.
 We release two versions of code:<br>

 * The backpropagation of our meta-layer without using autograd package;<br>
-* The backpropagation of our meta-layer with using autograd package(TODO).<br>
+* The backpropagation of our meta-layer with using autograd package(**TODO**).<br>

 For making our Fast MPN-COV meta layer can be added in a network conveniently, we reconstruct pytorch official demo imagenet/ and models/.
-In which, we divide any network for three parts: 1) features extractor; 2) global image representation; 3) classifier.
+In which, we divide any network for three parts: <br>
+* features extractor;<br>
+* global image representation;<br>
+* classifier. <br>

 As such, we can arbitrarily combine a network with our Fast MPN-COV or some other global image representation methods (e.g.,Global average pooling, Bilinear pooling, Compact bilinear pooling, etc.)
 ## Installation and Usage

 ## Other Implementations